352.Infanterie-Division

 Oberst Ernst Goth,Commander, 916.Inf Reg

 The 352nd Infantry Division took heavy losses, both in causalities and by being captured, from the oncoming ground attack as well as from enemy Jabos (Fighter-Bombers).
 American and British Jabos would attack any daytime ground movement, even individual men unfortunate enough to be out in the open.
 It became nearly impossible to move in the daylight, which meant front-line units quickly ran out of food, ammunition and other supplies.
-The front-line troops became exhausted from constant fighting and having no reinforcemets.
+The front-line troops became exhausted from constant fighting and having no reinforcements.

 Because of constant fighting, most of the Division wasn’t able to eat or sleep until 10 June.
 A total absence of motorized transport meant that all movement was by foot or bicycle.
 By the time the Allies had put armor on the beaches and started their advance, there wasn’t much the 352nd could do to stop it.
 By this time, most of the fighting ability of the Division was either killed or captured.
 A few isolated units continued to fight, or were absorbed into other neighboring units.